mathijs727/pandora/README.md

 All dependencies can be installed through pacman and yaourt (to access the Arch User Repository).
 Travis currently also uses Arch Linux (in a Docker container) to install all the dependencies.

-At the time of writing, the latest release of OpenImageIO contains header files that are not C++17 ISO compliant.
+At the time of writing, the latest release of OpenEXR (included by OpenImageIO) contains header files that are not C++17 ISO compliant.
 A work-around is to replace the problematic files with updated copies from the OpenImageIO master branch (see Travis as a reference).